-Unpaid positions in the Office of Sustainability are available during each academic semester.
-Unpaid interns will have opportunities to collaborate with other interns and office staff and are expected to spend 5-10 hours per week working on the project or topical area assigned and assisting Office of Sustainability staff as needed.
+Unpaid internship positions in the Office of Sustainability are available during each academic semester.
+Unpaid interns have opportunities to collaborate with other interns and office staff and are expected to spend 5-10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.

-Credit internships in the Office of Sustainability are available through academic departments.
-An independent study course is currently offered through the Odum School of Ecology (ECOL 4940).
-Credit Internships have been arranged through other departments in the past including Environmental Health Sciences, Grady College of Journalism & Mass Communications, and others.
-Students are encouraged to initiate opportunities for relevant course credit within the OSSIP.
+Credit internships in the Office of Sustainability are available through a student’s academic department.
+To date, credit internships have been arranged through Odum School of Ecology, College of Environment & Design, Environmental Health Sciences, Grady College of Journalism & Mass Communications, and others.
+Students are encouraged to initiate opportunities for relevant academic course credit.

 Paid internships in the Office of Sustainability are available each semester.
-Preference is given to students who have first served in an unpaid or credit OSSIP position.
+Preference is given to students who have first served in an unpaid or credit position.
 Paid interns work in the Office of Sustainability for up to 10 hours per week during fall and spring semesters, and for up to 20 hours per week during the summer.
-Paid interns will work on a specific project or topical area and assist Office of Sustainability staff as needed.
+Paid interns work on a specified project or topical area and assist Office of Sustainability staff as needed.

 For a list of past and present interns and the projects on which they worked, please click here.